The talks are held on every Friday 5-6 PM (Pacific Time) on Zoom.

 Abstract: It is well-known that the volume of geodesic balls has polynomial growth and at least linear growth on complete noncompact Riemannian manifolds of nonnegative Ricci curvature.
 We study properly immersed complete noncompact submanifolds in a complete shrinking gradient Ricci soliton with weighted mean curvature vector bounded in norm.
 We prove that such a submanifold must have polynomial volume growth under some mild assumption on the potential function.
 On the other hand, if the ambient manifold is of bounded geometry, we prove that such a submanifold must have at least linear volume growth.
 In particular, we show that a properly immersed complete noncompact hypersurface in the Euclidean space with bounded Gaussian weighted mean curvature must have polynomial volume growth and at least linear volume growth.
 This is a joint work with Xu Cheng and Matheus Vieira.

-Friday, January 22: Anna Siffert (Max Planck Institute for Mathematics)
+Friday, January 22 at 9 AM: Anna Siffert (Max Planck Institute for Mathematics)

 Title: Construction of explicit -harmonic functions